babelouest/glewlwyd/docs/INSTALL.md

 All front-end pages have a minimal design, feel free to modify them for your own need, or create your own application.
 The source code is available in `/webapp-src` and requires nodejs and npm or yarn to build.

 The built front-end files are located in the webapp/ directory.

+:warning: Remember to use front-end files that correspond to your Glewlwyd version :warning:

 ### webapp/config.json